tagpix — Combine Your Photos for Easy Access

 Hence, as both general rule and recommended usage: copy your initial or new source images to a temporary staging folder to be used as the tagpix source tree, and use the default file-move mode.
 Unless your use case is more custom, this is still the best and safest way to use tagpix.

-Version 2.0 (October 2017) was a major step up from the former, simplistic script, as summarized below.
+Version 2.0—finalized on October 2017—was a major step up from the former, simplistic script, as summarized below.

 Among version 2.0's foremost improvements, it now:

 stdinto a file of precoded replies—or a shell in-script 'here' document, as described above and later here.
 Per earlier, also sends prompts to

 stdoutreport text can be saved for easier review.

 mimetypesmodule, so other images may be treated as photos too.
 Still, because Exif tags are apparently used only by JPEG and TIFF images and WAV audio (PNG and WebP images may have metadata too, but their standards and support are evolving), only JPEG and TIFF mime types are treated as 'photos' here; others go to the

 OTHERSfolder: as images, but not photos.
 For more details, try this page or a web search.
 2.0 also uses

 mimetypesfor movie detection, adding newer video types in case some platforms do not.